 Greater public information is generally available when financial claims are traded in organized exchanges rather than over-the counter markets involving bilateral trades where only the participants are aware of prices and quantities.
-Reporting requirements http://www.consilium.europa.eu/uedocs/cms_data/docs/pressdata/en/ecofin/111668.pdf http://www.g20.org/Documents/20090905 G20 progress update London Fin Mins final.pdf for OTC trades can rectify that, but organized exchanges may experience growth, if efforts to encourage greater standardization of products are successful in offsetting the tendency for financial innovation to tailor-make new product variants for customers.
-Also on the agenda is the development of Central Clearing Counterparty systems for derivative products, particularly Credit Default Swaps.
-The objective here is to replace a maze of bi-lateral contracts among financial institutions by net positions with a central party which should reduce spill-overs and market disruption if a significant market participant fails.,
+Reporting requirements for OTC trades can rectify that, but it may be expected that organized exchanges will experience growth.
+Also on the agenda is the development of Central Clearing Counterparty systems for derivative products, particularly Credit Default Swaps, together with interest in encouraging greater standardization of products.